rhyven/ericlight.com/content/Food/seltzer.md

 * 850g tinned Black Doris plums
 * 850g tinned pineapple (half crushed; half chunks)

-Notes:
+**Notes:**

-Brewing now, we'll see how it goes...
+* Brewing now, we'll see how it goes...
-Initial tasting is very much drier than the others - not sure if this was the acids in the pineapple cutting the sugar, or if the sugar syrup in the cans was way thinner?
+* Initial tasting is very much drier than the others - not sure if this was the acids in the pineapple cutting the sugar, or if the sugar syrup in the cans was way thinner?
 Either way, this may end up a low percentage.
-Original brix reading looked to be about 7%, suggesting an expected ABV of only 3.6%
+* Original brix reading looked to be about 7%, suggesting an expected ABV of only 3.6%
+* (later): turns out I have no idea how refractometers work.
+Never mind.
+* This recipe came out _amazing_, absolutely delicious.
+Started out with a fairly subtle plum flavour, with the pineapple just becoming perceptible at the end.
+* However, during the week the plum flavour diminished and the pineapple flourished.
+This continued to the point where it was actually really unbalanced; I suspect it was caused by enzymes in the pineapple... to combat this, next time I'll use only one tin.

 ### Brew #3, 2021-12-04 - 2021-12-10: Lychee and Jackfruit Seltzer

-Recipe:
+**Recipe:**

 * 1.2kg Dextrose, plus other assorted sugars to 2kg (approx 5.3%)
 * Kveik Voss yeast